semgrep/semgrep-docs/docs/ignoring-findings.md

 If there's no `.semgrepignore` file in your repository, Semgrep CI uses a default ignore list that skips common test and dependency directories, including `tests/`, `node_modules/`, and `vendor/`.
 You can find the full list in the [`.semgrepignore` template file](https://github.com/returntocorp/semgrep-action/blob/v1/src/semgrep_agent/templates/.semgrepignore).
 To override these default ignore patterns, commit your own `.semgrepignore`.

+# Ignoring findings via disabled rules

+If you are using Semgrep in CI with a managed policy, you can disable individual rules within a ruleset on [Dashboard > Policies](https://semgrep.dev/manage/policy).
+See [Editing a policy](managing-policy.md#editing-a-policy) for details.